Feature Map Transform Coding for Energy-Efficient CNN Inference: Transform-Domain Compression

-The PCA matrix is pre-computed, as its computation requires the relatively expensive eigendecomposition of the covariance matrix.
-The covariance matrix is estimated on a small batch of (unlabelled) training or test data and can be updated online.
-The estimation of the covariance matrix for all layers at once is problematic, since quantizing the activations in the $l$-th layer alters the input to the $l+1$-st layer, resulting in a biased estimation of the covariance matrix in the $l+1$-st layer.
-To avoid this, we calculate the covariance matrix layer-by-layer, gradually applying the quantization.
-The PCA matrix is calculated after the quantization of the weights performed, and is itself quantized to $8$ bits.
+The PCA matrix is pre-computed, as its computation requires the expensive eigendecomposition of the covariance matrix.
+The covariance matrix is estimated on a small batch of (unlabeled) training or test data and can be updated online.
+Estimation of the covariance matrix for all layers at once is problematic since quantizing activations in the $l$-th layer alters the input to the $l+1$-st layer, resulting in a biased estimation of the covariance matrix in the $l+1$-st layer.
+To avoid this, we calculate the covariance matrix layer by layer, gradually applying the quantization.
+The PCA matrix is calculated after quantization of the weights is performed, and is itself quantized to $8$ bits.

-\paragraph{Quantization.} For transformed feature maps we used uniform quantization, where the dynamic range is determined according to the first channel (which has the highest variance).
-In this way, all channels in the layer have an equal quantization step, which significantly reduces the entropy of the last (low-variance) channels.
+\paragraph{Quantization.} For transformed feature maps we use a uniform quantization, where the dynamic range is determined according to the channel with the highest variance.
+Since all channels have an equal quantization step, entropy of the low-variance channels is significantly reduced.

-\paragraph{Variable length coding.} The theoretical rate associated with a discrete random variable $Y$ (the output of the quantizer) is given by its entropy $\textstyle{H(X) = - \mathbb{E} \log_2 X = \sum_{i} p(x_i) \log_2 p(x_i)}$.
-This quantity constitutes the lower bound on the amount information required for lossless compression of $Y$.
-We use Huffman codes, which are a practical variable length coding method \cite{szpankowski2000huffman} achieving the rates bounded by $H(X) \le R \le H(X)+1$ (see \cref{fullModels} for comparison of the theoretical rates to the ones attained by Huffman codes). \cref{hufTree} in the Appendix shows an example of Huffman trees constructed directly on the activations and on their PCA coefficients.
+\paragraph{Variable length coding.} The theoretical rate associated with a discrete random variable, $Y$ (the output of the quantizer), is given by its entropy $\textstyle{H(X) = - \mathbb{E} \log_2 X = - \sum_{i} p(x_i) \log_2 p(x_i)}$.
+This quantity constitutes the lower bound on the amount of information required for lossless compression of $Y$.
+We use Huffman codes, which are a practical variable length coding method \cite{szpankowski2000huffman}, achieving the rates bounded by $H(X) \le R \le H(X)+1$ (see \cref{fullModels} for a comparison of the theoretical rates to the ones attained by Huffman codes). \cref{hufTree} in the Appendix shows an example of Huffman trees constructed directly on the activations and their PCA coefficients.

 \paragraph{ $1\times 1$ and grouped convolutions.} While for regular $3\times 3$ convolutions the computational overhead is small, there are two useful cases in which this is not true: $1\times 1$ and grouped convolutions.
 For $1\times 1$ convolutions the overhead is higher: the transformation requires as much computation as the convolution itself.
 Nevertheless, it can still be feasible in the case of energy-efficient computations.
 In the case of grouped convolutions, it is impossible to fold the transformation inside the convolution.
 However, in the common case when the grouped convolution is followed by a regular one, we can change the order of operations: we perform BN, activation and transformation before writing to the memory.
 This way, the inverse transformation can be folded inside the following convolution.